 Preparing for Detoxification

-Patients may worry about this phase because they associate detoxification with harsh side effects, such as feeling ill, sluggish, deprived, or suffering from withdrawal-like symptoms during the process.
+Patients may worry about this phase because they associate detoxification with harsh side effects, such as feeling sluggish, deprived, or suffering from other symptoms during the process.
 But that’s not at all what occurs with a typical functional medicine pre-detox or detox regimen.

 The prep phase readies the body for detoxification.
 If the body is not prepared, or if the patient has leaky gut (a lack of integrity in the lower digestive system that occurs when gaps between cells in the small and large intestine allow the bloodstream to reabsorb escaped particles) only then is there the potential for experiencing any of those negative reactions.